At a Glance

 Experts don’t fully understand why some people with sleep apnea snore and some don’t.
 Many researchers have tried to develop technology to help people predict whether they have OSA based on their snoring patterns, but nobody has been successful yet.

-Part of the problem is that there are a lot of factors to consider: Snoring can be measured by volume or frequency, and it can change from night to night and even between sleep positions, sleep stage, and the part of the airway that’s narrowed.
+Part of the problem is that there are a lot of factors to consider: Snoring can be measured by volume (intensity) or frequency, and it can change from night to night and even between sleep positions, sleep stage, and with the part of the airway that’s narrowed.

 However, experts have noticed that certain people may be more likely to have sleep apnea without snoring.